Continuous Product Discovery for the evolution of SupportAbility

 Return to Summary

-When an organisation chooses to participate in the Continuous Product Discovery process, individual Staff can choose to opt-out of the process at any time via My Staff Account:
+If an individual staff member decides that they no longer want to participate in the Continuous Product Discovery process, they can choose to opt out of the process at any time via My Staff Account:

-In addition to this, each short email survey sent to Staff will contain an unsubscribe link which will take them to the My Staff Account page within SupportAbility where they can opt-out from receiving any further Continuous Product Discovery emails:
+In addition to this, any survey-related emails sent to Staff will contain an unsubscribe link, which will take them to the My Staff Account page within SupportAbility where they can opt out from receiving any further Continuous Product Discovery emails:

 Staff can return to their My Staff Account page within SupportAbility at any time to resume their personal participation in Product Discovery, provided their organisation has activated 'Participate in Product Discovery' in System Preferences.